Health Insurance Requirement & U.S. Health Care

 Student Health Services

-Student Health Services (SHS) provides basic medical care to students who are enrolled at SF State.
+Student Health Services (SHS) provides basic medical care to students who are enrolled at SFSU.

-Most SHS services are covered by the Student Health Fee is included in SF State tuition and fees. *For J-1 exchange students it is the tuition paid to a student’s home universities.
+Most SHS services are covered by the Student Health Fee is included in SFSU tuition and fees. *For J-1 exchange students it is the tuition paid to a student’s home universities.

 SHS services include: